soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 Before entering your **phone’s hotspot password** please double check your password.
 You must enter your hotspot correctly on the first try. **If entered incorrectly, the Motus mini needs to be reset using a PC with a Type-C cabled connection.** So make sure that you entered your phone’s personal hotspot password correctly on the ***Motus Secure Provisioning*** app.

-You can reset the provisioning by clicking [reset-provisioning](https://reset.soarchain.com/) but please first open a support ticket from the ​[Soarchain Discord support ticket channel](https://discord.gg/dsbnhMVV78) explaining the problem to the Soar team in detail.
+If you need a provisioning reset for your Motus mini, please open a support ticket from the ​[Soarchain Discord support ticket channel](https://discord.gg/dsbnhMVV78) explaining the problem to the Soar team in detail.

 <p align="center">